 - Monash University Website: The leaders in research and information on the low FODMAP diet

-- Patsy Catsos, RD– Fantastic website with information on following a low FODMAP diet
+- Patsy Catsos, RD– Reputable website with information on following a low FODMAP diet

 - Pinterest site with photos of low FODMAP products

-- Kate Scarlata, RD A terrific blog with recipes and information on a low FODMAP diet
+- Kate Scarlata, RD: A reputable blog with recipes and information on a low FODMAP diet written by a registered dietitian

-- 2021 Low FODMAP diet in IBS-D Improves Quality Of Life
+- Low FODMAP Diet in IBS-D Improves Quality Of Life